Galaxy Watch 4: 48 hours with Samsung's new smartwatch

 Hello, Bixby.
 I guess we meet again.

-I've only used the Galaxy Watch 4 with a Samsung phone right now, but how this works on other Android phones remains a big question.
+I've only used the Galaxy Watch 4 with a Samsung phone right now, but how this will work with other Android phones remains a big question.
 Then again, Samsung had Bixby on its previous Android-connected Galaxy watches, too.

-Samsung's new body analysis sensor is easy to do, but it's stressing me out
+Samsung's new body analysis sensor is easy to use, but it's stressing me out

-The electrical impedance-based body sensor works by touching two fingers to the watch buttons for 15 seconds and staying still, completing a circuit while the watch measures a mild current passed through the body.
-It's a bit like doing an ECG reading for heart rate, except faster.
-The readouts it produces include body mass index, skeletal muscle mass, water weight and body fat percentage.
+To get information from the electrical impedance-based body sensor, you touch two fingers to the watch buttons for 15 seconds and stay still, completing a circuit while the watch measures a mild current passed through the body.
+It's a bit like doing an electrocardiogram (EKG or ECG) reading for heart rate, except faster.
+It produces readouts of body mass index, skeletal muscle mass, water weight and body fat percentage.
 It estimates actual numbers, and also pinpoints each on a little range from green (low) to red (high).

-Samsung requires Android owners to install the Samsung Health Monitor app on Android phones to use these features, and ECG stress measurement.
+Samsung requires Android owners to install the Samsung Health app on Android phones to use these features, though.

 It's very early days, and also, I don't even know yet how accurate these numbers are.
 Deep breaths.